mahehu/TUT-live-age-estimator/README.md

 ![Image](doc/demo.jpg "demo")

+All components use convolutional networks:

+ * Detection uses an SSD model trained on Tensorflow object detection API, but running on OpenCV.
+ * Age, gender and facial expression use a mobilenet trained and running on keras.

-The functionality of the system is described in our paper:
+The detailed functionality of the system is described in our paper:

 Janne Tommola, Pedram Ghazi, Bishwo Adhikari, Heikki Huttunen, "[Real Time System for Facial Analysis](https://arxiv.org/abs/1809.05474)," Submitted to EUVIP2018.